lipilian/PIV-PTV-oilcoatedBubbleTracking/README.md

 Velocity profile [VelocityProfile](https://uofi.box.com/s/sw9vvcwwh0pjfxlhspk6wisby87mabtn), the u, v hortizontal velocity of camera view plane; w is the vertical velocity.
 Speed is the overall velocity.
 (10/07/2020)

+- [] vertical and transverse average speed with oil fraction for each case.